Education

 Post-doctoral fellow - Dana-Farber Cancer Institute/Harvard Medical School

-I began my post-doctoral fellowship leveraging my knowledge of protein chemsitry and biophysics to devise a recombinant protein expression system for difficult human protein targets.
-These proteins often exhibit low sequence complexity, strong compositional biases, and a large degree of disorder.
-The expression system I devised has been successfully applied to several protein targets, enabling their biochemical and biophysical characterization for the first time.
-Over time, I began to pursue my long-standing interests in computational biology and bioinformatics with increasing seriousness.
-In pursuing these interests, I was able to devise a new strategy for better defining the preferred gene targets of HIV-1 integration.
-This project formed the conceptual basis for the work that I continue to develop today.
+I began my post-doctoral fellowship leveraging my knowledge of protein chemsitry and biophysics to devise a recombinant protein expression system for difficult human protein targets, enabling their characterization for the first time.
+Eventually, I began to more proactively pursue my long-standing interests in computational biology and bioinformatics.
+To this end, I was able to more granularly define the preferred gene targets of HIV-1 integration.
+This work ultimately formed the conceptual basis for the work that I continue to develop today.

 Graduate student - University of Alabama at Birmingham.